Sponsored children: 71 of 86

 Since 1999, Children of the Mekong has been working in collaboration with our local partner organisation TNK, Tulay Ng Kabataan (“A bridge for children”) to help children escape the streets.
 Our mission is to allow them to get a more stable situation, then to help them go to school, which, in time, gives them to the possibility to get a job through vocational training or university.
 Before any of this, however, it is paramount for us to try to see if the child can go back to his family.
 Father Matthieu Dauchez, who manages the TNK foundation, surrounds himself with a team of educators and Filipino social workers.
 He is a liberating role model for this youth: righteous and demanding, he remains very close to them.

-Sponsor our programme for the street children in Manila for £28 a month!
+Sponsor our programme for the street children in the Philippines for £28 a month!